Homeschooling in Victoria

 What will VRQA be looking for in your plan?

 You need a holistic plan that covers all the eight key learning areas.
-The plan also needs to be age appropriate.
-Your plan does not need to be linked to the Australian Curriculum.

 What if my child has special needs?